Product Carbon Footprint

 3. Measurement can be difficult

 First, the manufacturer measures its own CO2e emissions for each stage in their particular processes.
 It requests its tier one suppliers to do the same, and so forth down the supply chain.
-The emissions for each step added to obtain the total PCF.
+The emissions for each step is added to obtain the total PCF.
 For a complex product it is an expensive procedure for all concerned and usually requires an experienced person or team.
 It is only realistic for large businesses.
 However, it does provide the most accurate figures for Cradle-to-Grave.

 Thirdly, if the product is simple, the UK Government’s factors can be used to calculate a reasonable estimate of Cradle-to-Gate emissions.
 Currently, this approach should satisfy many customers, particularly if the supplier is an SME.
 However, it may not be acceptable in the long-term.
 In the near future there is likely to be a range of simple applications or spreadsheet tools to estimate product carbon footprints.
 Aimed mainly at SME and industry specific, they should improve accuracy, whilst still being affordable.